 Mix-in Variations for Gluten-Free Mug Cake

-With both a classic vanilla and chocolate mug cake base, the mix-in options are endless!
+With this classic vanilla mug cake base, the mix-in options are endless!
 Customize the cake to your current cravings.
 Here are some suggestions to dollop on top or mix in before cooking.

 - ½ tablespoon of peanut butter or nutella dolloped on top